Acts Chapter Twenty Eight

 It would not have been normal for any official of the Roman Empire to entertain a prisoner but Publius must have heard about Paul and the snake.
 The number three is associated with the earthly expression of God's will and we see, here, that God's will was for Paul to visit with this official and be a witness to him.

-His father was sick in bed, suffering from fever and dysentery.
-Paul went in to see him and, after prayer, placed his hands on him and healed him.
+Now it so happened that Publius' father was lying in bed, sick with fever attacks and dysentery.
+Sha'ul went in to him, prayed, placed his hands on him and healed him.

 The man's father was sick and we see that God had sent Paul to heal him.
 It is interesting to note that before healing the man Paul prayed to God for guidance.
 This healing was important in showing Publius (a pagan) the power of the living God and so Paul looked for guidance from God.
 Today, it seems that it is a popular thing among "churches" to hold healing services and the like.
 Many times the people are lined up and herded through like cattle and often the man performing the healing is glorified instead of God.
 We can take a lesson from Paul as the people were lifting him up as a god (in verse 6) but he made sure that it was obvious that it was a work of the one true God and not of man.

-When this had happened, the rest of the sick on the island came and were cured.
+After this happened, the rest of those on the island who had ailments came and were healed.

 The rest of the island heard about the healing and brought their sick to be healed.
 It is obvious that Paul let them know that the healing was from God and not of himself.
 The result is that, even today, the island of Malta is a "Christian nation".